European-XFEL/howToMiddlelayer/source/connect_reconnect.rst

 Reconnecting After a Mishap
 +++++++++++++++++++++++++++
-It may happen that, for some reason, the remote device gets reinitialised, such as after a server restart.
+It may happen that, for some reason, the remote device gets reinitialized, such as after a server restart.
 With the current implementation, we would be left without any mechanism to recover.
 When interacting with a single remote device, we could manually